Glossary of Terms

 - The basis upon which it was determined that there is only one known vendor able to meet the need

-State Term Contract/s—A State term contract is a negotiated agreement between the State of New York and a vendor for the delivery of specific commodities, at a specific price, for a specified period of time.
-The Office of General Service (OGS) negotiates term contracts under which all New York State agencies may purchase their requirements for standard commodities that are in common use without the need for quotations or formal bidding.
+A negotiated agreement between the State of New York and a vendor for the delivery of specific commodities, at a specific price, for a specified period of time.
+The Office of General Services (OGS) negotiates term contracts under which all New York State agencies may purchase their requirements for standard commodities that are in common use without the need for quotations or formal bidding.

-Technology—Means either new or used commodities and/or services which result in a technical method of achieving a purpose or improvement in productivity.
-Technology is treated as a "service" for contract procedure purposes
+Means either new or used commodities and/or services which result in a technical method of achieving a purpose or improvement in productivity.
+Technology is treated as a "service" for contract procedure purposes.